Just-Akinyi/audio_to_video_sample/README.md

 - video file

 maps audio timestamps to images to create a video that is combined for an output

+>**Note**
+>for this early version use images, json and audio provided in repository, next version will allow more free reign

 ## how to run
 ```